HomeGlossary › Red Currant

 Extraction & Chemistry

-Extraction method: No standard extraction for perfumery.
-Red currant is a culinary fruit.
-In fragrance, red currant notes are achieved through synthetic fruity accords.
-Not to be confused with black currant bud absolute (CAS 97676-19-2, from Ribes nigrum), which IS a real perfumery material.
+Extraction method: No commercial perfumery extraction.
+Red currant is a culinary fruit; its fragrance is reconstructed in laboratory from synthetic esters and aldehydes.
+The note is not to be confused with black currant bud absolute (CAS 97676-19-2, from Ribes nigrum), which is a real perfumery material with a markedly different — catty, sulphurous, leafier — character driven by characteristic thiols.

 Physical Properties